segrowth/segrowth.github.io/_posts/2024-03-04-imperative-programming.md

 ## Live discussion

-In case you prefer to see a live discussion on the topic see conversation between our colleagues:
+In case you prefer to see a live discussion on the topic see the conversation between our colleagues:

-> <b>TODO</b> - Replace the embed link when the video is uploaded.
-{: .prompt-warning }

-{% include embed/youtube.html id='QlQufiDcKSo' %}
+{% include embed/youtube.html id='1qZj0VozJKY' %}

 ## Stay tuned!